nodeSolidServer/solid-auth-client/README.md

 If there's an error during the auth handshake, the Promise will reject.

 Options:
-- `returnRoute` (default `'/'`): a path to append to the application origin for auth flows which involve redirects
+- `redirectUri` (default current window location): a URI to be redirected back to with credentials for auth flows which involve redirects
-- `rsWhiteList` (default `null`): a resource server whitelist.
-When `null`, allows the `fetch` function to present credentials all resource servers.
-When `Array<string>`, restricts the fetch function to only pass credentials to origins in the array.
 - `storage`: An object implementing the storage interface for persisting credentials.

 ### `currentUser`